DSACMS/repolinter-actions/README.md

           username: my-token-username
           token: ${{ secrets.MY_TOKEN }}
 ```
+## PR Creation Behavior
+if `output_type` is set to `pull-request`, repolinter-action will create a PR with the Repolinter output on the cirrent repository.
+An example PR can be found here: https://github.com/DSACMS/repolinter-actions/pull/2

 ## Issue Creation Behavior

+##### Currently, only sending PR's are available in this action.
+If you would like to send an Issue rather than a PR, use the original [repolinter-action](https://github.com/newrelic/repolinter-action).
+We plan to support both.

 If `output_type` is set to `issue`, repolinter-action will create a GitHub issue with the Repolinter output on the current repository.
 An example issue can be found here: https://github.com/aperture-science-incorporated/companion-cube/issues/44.